RushilBhatt/Data-Analytics/Default Risk Analysis/README.md

 * **🎓 Education as a Shield:** Higher educational attainment (Academic Degrees) is the strongest predictor of financial resilience.
 It effectively offsets risk even during volatile life events like unemployment or maternity leave.
 * **🏆 The Reliability Leaders:** **Accountants** and **Pensioners** are the most stable borrowers across all income levels.
 Among female applicants, **Widows** consistently demonstrate the most disciplined repayment behavior.
 * **🏢 Housing over Ownership:** Interestingly, applicants residing in **Office or Municipal apartments** show higher reliability than those in private rentals or general home ownership.
-* **⚠️ The Asset Paradox:** Owning physical assets (cars/property) does **not** guarantee repayment.
-For unemployed applicants or those with poor credit history, behavioral data is a much stronger predictor than collateral.
+* **⚠️ The Asset Paradox:** Possessions don't equal payments.
+Just because someone owns a car or house doesn't mean they are a safe borrower.
+A person's track record (behavior) is a much better predictor of risk than the physical things they own.
 * **💍 Marital Proxies:** "Civil Marriage" status, particularly in lower income brackets, tends to correlate with less conservative financial planning compared to traditional marital statuses.

 ---